Active Inference Demo: T-Maze Environment

 [Step 4] Action: [Move to LEFT ARM]

-[Step 4] Observation: [LEFT ARM, Reward!, Cue Left]
+[Step 4] Observation: [LEFT ARM, Reward!, Cue Right]

 The agent begins by moving to the CUE LOCATION to resolve its uncertainty about the reward condition - this is because it knows it will get an informative cue in this location, which will signal the true reward condition unambiguously.
 At the beginning of the next timestep, the agent then uses this observaiton to update its posterior beliefs about states qx[1] to reflect the true reward condition.
 Having resolved its uncertainty about the reward condition, the agent then moves to RIGHT ARM to maximize utility and continues to do so, given its (correct) beliefs about the reward condition and the mapping between hidden states and reward observations.